 \subsection{Tensor Network and Tensor Renormalization Group}

-Translation invariant tensor network is a natural way to describe the partition function of many statistical models and wave functions of quantum systems, such as the Ising model on a square lattice~\cite{mccoy2009advanced} and the ground state wavefunction of the Affleck-Kennedy-Lieb-Tasaki model~\cite{affleck1987rigorous}.
+The translation invariant tensor network is a natural way to describe the partition function of many statistical models and the wave functions of quantum systems, such as the Ising model on a square lattice~\cite{mccoy2009advanced} and the ground state wave function of the Affleck-Kennedy-Lieb-Tasaki model~\cite{affleck1987rigorous}.
 By replacing certain tensors with a ``defect tensor'', one can further compute the $n$-point expectation value or correlation function.
-This is illustrated in \eqref{eq:TNSquareLattice}, which shows the tensor network representation of the vacuum partition function (or free energy $F=-\frac{1}{\beta}\log Z$) and the 2-point expectation value,